 What is the Pupil Premium?

-A service premium has also been introduced for children whose parents are currently serving in the armed forces; this was £200 in 2011-12 and rose to £250 for 2012-13.
-This service premium is designed to address the emotional and social well-being of these pupils.
+There is also a Service Premium which is additional government funding for children whose parents are currently serving in the armed forces and is designed to help schools address the specific emotional and social needs of these children.

-How is the Pupil Premium and Service Premium are spent?
+How are the Pupil Premium, Service Premium and Sport Premiums spent?

 Over the past year we have used this additional funding in a variety of ways to ensure that eligible children (all in the case of Sport Premium) receive every opportunity to be successful and make the most of their opportunities here at Swanton Morley.
-This includes greater levels of welfare care, additional one to one tuition targeting those children from identified groups, enhanced in-class support and further interventions to support learning.
+This includes such things as greater levels of pastoral and welfare support, additional one to one tuition (that targets those children from identified groups), enhanced in-class support and further interventions to support learning.
 In the case of the Sport Premium, the funding has been used for buying in professional sport-specific coaching, subscribing to the School Sports Partnership and to make improvements to the grounds, equipment and sports infrastructure at school.

 The school endeavours to get the best value for money from any funding it receives.
 To assist with this, the school leadership and the Governors have taken in to account the findings of the ‘Toolkit for Strategies to Improve Learning’ produced by The Sutton Trust for Durham University.